arkatechteam-lang/ArkaApp/README.md

-  # Employee App Development
+  # Arka App Development

-  This is a code bundle for Employee App Development.
+  This is a code bundle for Arka App Development.
 The original project is available at https://www.figma.com/design/JpxJCuthmj2PyQIs4lLDGa/Employee-App-Development.

   ## Running the code